-Margaret Megan Butler, Director of Supervision - Investment, Wholesale and Specialists at the FCA also spoke to the participants that first morning, highlighting that "we have a public duty to explore all opportunities to combat crime."
+Megan Butler, director of supervision - investment, wholesale and specialists at the FCA, also spoke to the participants that first morning, highlighting that "we have a public duty to explore all opportunities to combat crime."
 Butler delivered the following key messages in her speech:

 - Financial services firms play a major role in fighting financial crime and are not judged on the amount they spend to fight crime, but rather their ability to do so effectively.
-She highlighted the following figures obtained from the Annual Financial Crime return it introduced in 2016: - o 920,000 internal suspicious activity reports were have were reported in the UK - More than 1.1million prospective customers were turned away by financial services firms due to financial crime concerns - o 370,000 existing customer relationships were exited for the same reason - The FCA is supportive of firms using technology to improve AML/CTF compliance as technology is increasingly essential in combatting financial crime.
+She highlighted the following figures obtained from the Annual Financial Crime return it introduced in 2016: - 1.
+920,000 internal suspicious activity reports were reported in the UK;

+2. More than 1.1million prospective customers were turned away by financial services firms due to financial crime concerns;